Fast magnetic reconnection structures in Poynting-flux dominated jets: Numerical Results

-We have also obtained the magnetic reconnection rate considering different criteria for the position of the edges of the diffusion region ($0.5$, $0.1$, and $0.05 |\boldsymbol{J}_{max}|$; see Section \ref{sec:algorithm}).
-This is shown in the top diagram of Figure \ref{fig:vrec_comp}, where each line corresponds to the time evolution of the average value of $\langle \tilde{V}_{rec} \rangle$ for the models m240ep0.5 (blue line), m240ep0.1 (red line), and m240ep0.05 (green line; see Table \ref{tab:parameters}).
-In general, the evolution of $\langle \tilde{V}_{rec} \rangle$ does not change significantly between $t=16$ and $34$, when the CDK instability starts growing exponentially \citepalias[see][Figure 2]{medina_torrejon_etal2020}.
-All the models show few and slow events with a peak of around $t=32$, and a gap between $t=33$ and $34$.
-After this time, the models m240ep0.1 and m240ep0.05 show convergence, but with $\langle \tilde{V}_{rec} \rangle$ values larger than those obtained for the reference model m240ep0.5, particularly after the CDK instability has achieved saturation and quasi-steady-state turbulence is settled in the system, beyond $t=40$.
+We have also obtained the time evolution of the average magnetic reconnection rate, $\langle \tilde{V}_{rec} \rangle_s$ (taken from all identified sites in each snapshot), considering different criteria for the position of the edges of the diffusion region ($0.5$, $0.1$, and $0.05 |\boldsymbol{J}_{max}|$; see Section \ref{sec:algorithm}).
+This is shown in the top diagram of Figure \ref{fig:vrec_comp}, where each line corresponds to the models m240ep0.5 (blue line), m240ep0.1 (red line), and m240ep0.05 (green line; see Table \ref{tab:parameters}).
+In general, the evolution of $\langle \tilde{V}_{rec} \rangle_s$ does not change significantly between $t=16$ and $34$, when the CDK instability grows exponentially \citepalias[see][Figure 2]{medina_torrejon_etal2020}.
+All the models show few and slow events with a peak around $t=32$, and a gap between $t=33$ and $34$.
+After this time, the models m240ep0.1 and m240ep0.05 show convergence, but with $\langle \tilde{V}_{rec} \rangle_s$ values larger than those obtained for the reference model m240ep0.5 (at the limit of 1$\sigma$ uncertainty, indicated by the colored shades in Figure \ref{fig:vrec_comp}), particularly after the CDK instability has achieved the saturation and quasi-steady-state turbulence is settled in the system, beyond $t=40$.
 The reconnection regions in the models m240ep0.1 and m240ep0.05 are larger than in model m240ep0.5 since the asymptotic magnetic field and the velocity have been measured at locations where the current density decays to $0.1$ and $0.05$ of the maximum, respectively.
 Despite the convergence of the models m240ep0.1 and m240ep0.05, we adopted for our reference model the conservative criterion of $0.5|\boldsymbol{J}_{max}|$ (model m240ep0.5), also used in previous works \citep[see, e.g.,][]{kowal_etal_09,zhdankin_etal_13,kadowaki_etal_18}.
+In fact, we do not expect a convergence of $\langle \tilde{V}_{rec} \rangle_s$ in such comparisons since we can extrapolate the size of a single identified region.